-Adela is from a tiny region in northern Spain, and has a bachelors in Social Anthropology and Politics from the University of Edinburgh.
-She is interested in the intersections of feminism, environmental activism and public health, and has researched and written on breast cancer in Spain and abortion laws in Argentina.
+Adela is from northern Spain, and has a bachelors in Social Anthropology and Politics from the University of Edinburgh.
+She is interested in the intersections of climate change, feminism and health, and has researched and written on breast cancer in Spain, abortion laws in Argentina and the health impacts of climate change.
 Adela loves travelling but feels guilty when taking planes.